PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Introduction

-The discussion about hallucinations also resulted in manually annotated data containing 4\,238 opinions, chunks of text, and a flag indicating whether the opinion can be inferred from those excerpts, i.e., \thedataset can also be used as a Natural Language Inference (NLI) dataset in Brazilian Portuguese.
+The discussion on hallucinations also led to manually annotated data containing 4\,238 opinions, excerpts of text, and a flag indicating whether the opinions can be inferred from those excerpts.
+In other words, \thedataset can also be used as a natural language inference (NLI) dataset for Brazilian Portuguese.

 The contributions of this paper are: \begin{enumerate*} \item a dataset with 206 pairs of long documents and summaries in Brazilian Portuguese, designed for long document summarization; \item an LLM-based hybrid summarization system, which provides a baseline for future studies; \item a discussion of evaluation metrics for summarization using LLMs, including how to identify hallucinations in the generated summaries; \item additional annotated data derived from the previous items, consisting of 4\,238 opinions, text excerpts, and a manually annotated flag indicating if the opinions can be inferred from those excerpts, enabling its use for NLI tasks in Brazilian Portuguese. \end{enumerate*}